Opioid use disorder

 Opioid use disorder (OUD) is a substance use disorder characterized by cravings for opioids, continued use despite physical and/or psychological deterioration, increased tolerance with use, and withdrawal symptoms after discontinuing opioids.
 Opioid withdrawal symptoms include nausea, muscle aches, diarrhea, trouble sleeping, agitation, and a low mood.
-Addiction and dependence are important components of OUD.
+Addiction and dependence are important components of opioid use disorder.

-Risk factors for OUD include a history of opioid misuse, current opioid misuse, young age, socioeconomic status, race, untreated psychiatric disorders, and environments that promote misuse (social, family, professional, etc.).
+Risk factors include a history of opioid misuse, current opioid misuse, young age, socioeconomic status, race, untreated psychiatric disorders, and environments that promote misuse (social, family, professional, etc.).
 Complications may include opioid overdose, suicide, HIV/AIDS, hepatitis C, and problems meeting social or professional responsibilities.
 Diagnosis may be based on criteria by the American Psychiatric Association in the DSM-5.

 Opioids include substances such as heroin, morphine, fentanyl, codeine, dihydrocodeine, oxycodone, and hydrocodone.
 A useful standard for the relative strength of different opioids is morphine milligram equivalents (MME).
 It is recommended for clinicians to refer to daily MMEs when prescribing opioids to decrease the risk of misuse and adverse effects.
 Long-term opioid use occurs in about 4% of people following their use for trauma or surgery-related pain.
 In the United States, most heroin users begin by using prescription opioids that may also be bought illegally.

-People with an opioid use disorder are often treated with opioid replacement therapy using methadone or buprenorphine.
+People with opioid use disorder are often treated with opioid replacement therapy using methadone or buprenorphine.
 Such treatment reduces the risk of death.
 Additionally, they may benefit from cognitive behavioral therapy, other forms of support from mental health professionals such as individual or group therapy, twelve-step programs, and other peer support programs.
 The medication naltrexone may also be useful to prevent relapse.
 Naloxone is useful for treating an opioid overdose and giving those at risk naloxone to take home is beneficial.

-In 2020, the CDC estimated that nearly 3 million people in the U.S. were living with OUD and more than 65,000 people died by opioid overdose, of whom more than 15,000 were heroin overdoses.
-Recent estimates of the number of people living with OUD and annual opioid overdoses worldwide are 16 million and 120,000, respectively.
+This disorder is much more prevalent than first realized.
+In 2020, the CDC estimated that nearly 3 million people in the U.S. were living with OUD and more than 65,000 people died by opioid overdose, of whom more than 15,000 overdosed on heroin.
+In 2022, the U.S. reported 81,806 deaths caused by opioid-related overdoses.
+Canada reported 32,632 opioid-related deaths between January 2016 and June 2022.